-The complete text of Policy #515 (Protection and Privacy of Student Records) may be found in the Board of Education Policy Manual Located in all district offices and on the district website.
+D. Because of the rapid changes in the development of the Internet, the school board shall conduct an The complete text of Policy #524 (Internet Acceptable Use & Safety Policy) may be found in the Board of Education Policy Manual located in all district offices and on the district website.